-No family room is complete without a set of rarely played board games, and they are the ultimate antidote to childhood boredom.
+No family room is complete without a set of rarely-played board games, and they are the ultimate antidote to childhood boredom.
 The words “if you’re bored, we can always play a game” instantly empties a room of any moaning offspring, who disappear off in search of more understanding and less demanding company.
-Promises of a Friday family games night can be used to improve involvement in local community programs, after school activities, and extra credit homework.
-Unless you discover the “Settlers of Catan’ series, in which case you end up with a house full of wool trading teenagers..
-I kid you not.
+Promises of a Friday Family Game night can be used to improve involvement in local community programs, after school activities, and extra credit homework.
+Unless you discover the “Settlers of Catan’ series, in which case you end up with a house full of wool-trading teenagers… I kid you not.

 In the event you are reading this 3,000 miles away from the storage unit that contains the above, there is still hope.
-It can be found in the forms of Google, a printer, the local thrift shop and the ability to lie convincingly.
-For more detailed instructions see “Relocation Dilemmas – Faking Your Family Tree”..
-You have my blessing.
+It can all be found in the form of Google, a printer, the local thrift shop and the ability to lie convincingly.
+For more detailed instructions see “Relocation Dilemmas – Faking Your Family Tree”… You have my blessing.

 Photo Courtesy of the Brooklyn Museum